tsgates/arch-wiki-markdown/wiki/ZFS.md

 -   -f: Force creating the pool.
 This is to overcome the "EFI label error".
 See #does not contain an EFI label.

 -   -m: The mount point of the pool.
-If this is not specified, than your pool will be mounted to /<pool>.
+If this is not specified, than the pool will be mounted to /<pool>.

 -   pool: This is the name of the pool.
-Change it to whatever you like.

 -   raidz: This is the type of virtual device that will be created from the pool of devices.
 Raidz is a special implementation of raid5.
 See Jeff Bonwick's Blog -- RAID-Z for more information about raidz.

--   ids: The names of the drives or partitions that you want to include into your pool.
+-   ids: The names of the drives or partitions that to include into the pool.
 Get it from /dev/disk/by-id.

 Here is an example for the full command:

      # zpool create -f -m /mnt/data bigdata raidz ata-ST3000DM001-9YN166_S1F0KDGY ata-ST3000DM001-9YN166_S1F0JKRR ata-ST3000DM001-9YN166_S1F0KBP8 ata-ST3000DM001-9YN166_S1F0JTM1

+In case Advanced Format disks are used which have a native sector size of 4096 bytes instead of 512 bytes, the automated sector size detection algorithm of ZFS might detect 512 bytes because the backwards compatibility with legacy systems.
+This would result in degraded performance.
+To make sure a correct sector size is used, the ashift=12 option should be used (See the ZFS on Linux FAQ).
+The full command would in this case be:

+     # zpool create -f -o ashift=12 -m /mnt/data bigdata raidz ata-ST3000DM001-9YN166_S1F0KDGY ata-ST3000DM001-9YN166_S1F0JKRR ata-ST3000DM001-9YN166_S1F0KBP8 ata-ST3000DM001-9YN166_S1F0JTM1

 If the command is successful, there will be no output.
-Using the $ mount command will show that you pool is mounted.
-Using # zpool status will show that your pool has been created.
+Using the $ mount command will show that the pool is mounted.
+Using # zpool status will show that the pool has been created.

     # zpool status